TechwriterSSchmidt/Haptic-Horizon/README.md

 ## Overview
 Haptic Horizon is a smart wearable **Electronic Travel Aid (ETA)** that fuses **LiDAR (ToF)**, **Thermal Imaging**, and **Motion Sensing** to translate the environment into a rich haptic language.

+It behaves organically: **Lift it to scan, lower it to walk, drop it to sleep.**

 Unlike simple proximity sensors, Haptic Horizon understands context:
 *   **Smart Terrain:** Detects walls, drop-offs, and stairs using 3D gradient analysis.
 *   **Heat Vision:** Identifies people, pets, and electronics by combining heat signatures with object size.